zachinjapan/Data-Structures-1-Week-Challenge/README.md

      - print

 6. Stacks

    - Research different stack methods
    - Create a stack with a good amount of methods.
 Here are a few examples:
      - push(value)
      - pop
      - print

 7. Nothing!
-Take it easy.
-You deserve it after completing that challenge.
+You did it.
+Share your knowledge with the world!